jennytrini/jennytrini.github.io/_pages/about.md

 recent updates (September 2021)
 ------
- I am currently on sabbatical at Bocconi University's [Dondena Center] (https://www.dondena.unibocconi.eu/wps/wcm/connect/cdr/dondena/home) in Milan.
+ I am currently on sabbatical at Bocconi University's [Dondena Centre](https://www.dondena.unibocconi.eu/wps/wcm/connect/cdr/dondena/home) in Milan.
  Stay tuned for news about a forthcoming book and new projects.
 Expect that I will be slow to respond to email.

 about me